Business To Business Contracts: Everything You Need to Know

 Joint Venture Agreement: An outline for all parties in a joint venture detailing obligations, goals, and financial contributions.

 Agreement to Sell Business: Paperwork related to the terms of a business sale.

 Between customers, partners, and other interactions, businesses draft and sign a large number of contracts.
 Some contracts are as simple as a bill of sale, others can take months to put together.

 A small business attorney can help you understand terms of a contract helping you make good business decisions or post your legal need on UpCounsel's marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.